Amdro Ant Block Home Perimeter Ant Killer Bait

 The AMDRO Ant Block Home Perimeter Ant Bait seemed to work as intended, effectively poisoning any ants that attempted to cross the barrier I created around our home—as well as the rest of the colony in the nests.
 Though the application instructions were a bit unclear, I appreciated that this product offered long-lasting treatment against ants and was economical to buy.

-- Product Name Ant Block Home Perimeter Ant Bait Granules
+- Product Name Ant Block Home Perimeter Ant Killer Bait

 - Product Brand Amdro